bartaspoz/home-assistant.github.io/source/_components/light.yeelight.markdown

 - **save_on_change** (*Optional*, default True): Saves the bulb state when changed from Home Assistant.

 #### {% linkable_title Music mode  %}
-Per default the bulb limits the amount of requests per minute to 60, a limitation which can be bypassed by enabling the music mode.
-In music mode the bulb is commanded to connect back to a socket provided by the component and it tries to keep the connection open, which may not be wanted in all use-cases.
+Per default the device limits the amount of requests per minute to 60, a limitation which can be bypassed by enabling the music mode.
+In music mode the device is commanded to connect back to a socket provided by the component and it tries to keep the connection open, which may not be wanted in all use-cases.

 ### {% linkable_title Initial setup %}
 <p class='note'>
-Before trying to control your light through Home Assistant, you have to setup your bulb using Yeelight app. ( [Android](https://play.google.com/store/apps/details?id=com.yeelight.cherry&hl=fr), [IOS](https://itunes.apple.com/us/app/yeelight/id977125608?mt=8) ).
+Before trying to control your light through Home Assistant, you have to setup it using Yeelight app first. ( [Android](https://play.google.com/store/apps/details?id=com.yeelight.cherry&hl=fr), [IOS](https://itunes.apple.com/us/app/yeelight/id977125608?mt=8) ).
-In the bulb property, you have to enable "LAN Mode" (previously called "Developer mode").
-LAN mode may only be available with the latest firmware installed on your bulb.
-Firmware can be updated in the application after connecting the bulb.
+In the device property, you have to enable "LAN Mode" (previously called "Developer mode").
+LAN mode may only be available with the latest firmware installed on your device.
+Firmware can be updated in the application after connecting the device.
-Determine your bulb IP (using router, software, ping ...)
+Determine your device IP (using router, software, ping ...)
 </p>

 <p class='note warning'>